Random walks generated by the Ewens distribution on the symmetric group: Proof of Theorem Part (ii)

-In this section, we present bounds on the sum of $d_{\lambda}^2$'s for certain sets of partitions in order to establish a bound on the total variation distance by \eqref{upperb}.
-A well-known bound for a fixed length of the first row is
+We present bounds on the sum of $d_{\lambda}^2$'s for certain sets of partitions to be used in the proof of the theorem.
+A bound for a fixed length of the first row is given by

 \begin{lemma}\cite{D} Let $|\lambda|=n$ and $\lambda_1$ be the length of the first row of $\lambda.$ Then,

 \end{lemma}

 The proof in \cite{D} is by bounding the number of standard Young tableaux.
 First choose $\lambda_1$ elements for the first row, then count all possible standard Young tableaux that can be formed from the remaining cells.